Geography of the Czech Republic: Climate

 The Czech Republic's climate is temperate, transitional between an oceanic climate and a continental climate.
 The summers are rather cool and dry, with average temperatures in most areas around 20 °C, the winters are fairly mild and wet with temperatures averaging around 0 °C in most areas.
 The relative humidity varies between 60% and 80%.

 Examples

 Geology

 Most of the area of the Czech Republic belongs to the geographically stable Bohemian Massif.
 Only an area of the Western Carpathians in the east of the country is younger, lifted during the Tertiary.
 Igneous rocks make up the base of the Bohemian Massif.
 Sedimentary rocks are mostly found in the north-eastern part of Bohemia with significant areas of sandstone.
 Among the metamorphic rocks, the most commonly found is Gneiss.

 Mountains

 The most notable mountain ranges in the Czech Republic are all found along the borders of the country.
 In Bohemia it is the Bohemian Forest and Ore Mountains, both bordering Germany.
-Then the long region of Sudetes with several mountains ranges, including Giant Mountains with Sněžka – the highest peak of the Czech Republic.
+Then the long region of Sudetes with several mountains ranges, including the Giant Mountains with Sněžka – the highest peak of the Czech Republic.
 The last major mountain range is the Moravian-Silesian Beskids in the east.